verdaccio/website/website/docs/config.md

 storage: ./storage
 ```

-> Released at v5.6.0: The environment variable `VERDACCIO_STORAGE_PATH` could be used to replace the location of the storage (only for the default storage, does not apply to plugins unless it is implemented independently).
+> The environment variable `VERDACCIO_STORAGE_PATH` can be used to replace the location of the storage (only for the default storage; it does not apply to plugins unless they implement it independently).

 ### The `.verdaccio-db` database {#.verdaccio-db}